Introduction.

 The first ideas.

-At the start of the 19th century, it was already well-known that in iron-carbon alloys, carbon could occur in quite different forms.
 Carbon could be present in elementary form, as graphite, or in combined form, as ironcarbide.

 The German metallurgist Karsten succeeded in separating this last component and to establish the chemical composition as an iron-carbon compound containing 6.7% carbon.
 It lasted however decades before it was generally agreed that its composition was indeed Fe3C(1).
-Although the majority of analysis had been performed on high carbon steels, it appeared that the iron-carbide component found in white and mottled cast iron showed the same composition, indicating that its formation mechanism probably was the same.

 Various mechanisms.